SmartekWorks/result-export/README.md

-# result-export
+##  Result Export Tool

-Tool to export a single test result in different formats
+A desktop tool to export a single test result into different formats.
+* `excel`: an Excel file with all the screenshots and parameters
+* `html`: a zip file with all the page HTML files
+* `diag`: a zip file with all evidences and page knowledges for diagnosis

 ### Build